archethic-foundation/archethic-docs/docs/learn/oracle-chain.md

 By using ARCH consensus, we ensure the atomic commitment of the data submitted and ensure validity of the information written into the transaction.

-Each node received the new transaction from the OracleChain and can apply behaviors from this new data and notify smart contracts which depends on oracle updates.
+Each node receives the new transaction from the OracleChain and can apply behaviors from this new data and notify smart contracts which depends on oracle updates.

 ```mermaid